 The legal and security fears surrounding the project should be considered in light of the initial technical issues related to the project, and, on a deeper level, in light of the traumas of German history and sensitive topics related to the program:

 - The uncontrollable digital world,

-- The files and potential traceability that would go with it.
+- The files and potential traceability would go with it.

-These teething problems, widely reported in the press, hardened citizens' fears, mistrust and scepticism with regards to this Federal government system.
+These teething problems, widely reported in the press, hardened citizens' fears, mistrust, and skepticism regarding this Federal government system.

 The German government, therefore, had a cultural duty to respect these feelings amongst its citizens.

 The data protection and privacy framework were thus strengthened, making the e-ID even more complex to use.

 (*) Source: same document from the Fraunhofer Institut FOKUS, October 2013